 Retail has been disrupted by the massive transformative power of digital.
-And point of sale systems are now a key differentiator for retailers.
-In this era of mobility and the connected store, POS has become a powerful component of retailers’ omni-channel strategies, with an enterprise-wide impact.
+And the point of sale systems is now a key differentiator for retailers.
+In this era of mobility and the connected store, POS has become a powerful component of retailers’ omnichannel strategies, with an enterprise-wide impact.
 An increasing number of retailers are augmenting their existing POS with new digital technologies in order to gain maximum visibility across inventory, orders, customers, and products.

 Only by adopting a results-driven approach in Quality Optimization can retailers support such robust capabilities and ensure that their POS deployments attain their full potential.